swaxi/GEOL-QMAPS/README.md

 ## Roadmap
 1) Add users, rock types, etc to csv lists

-c.f. addUserName code OR via upload of csvs or delimted data
+Done could do it via upload of csvs or delimted data

 2) Spatial subset extraction to new project